DUI lawyer Atlanta, GA

-While each driving under the influence (DUI) case in Georgia is different, there are several defense strategies that are commonly utilized by an experienced DUI lawyer Atlanta, GA residents trust.
+While each driving under the influence (DUI) case in Georgia is different, several defense strategies are commonly utilized by an experienced DUI lawyer Atlanta, GA residents trust.
 If you have been stopped and charged with DUI, you need to be aware of your legal rights.
 Just because you have been charged does not mean there is nothing else you can do.
 There are options available.
 Contact a criminal defense lawyer immediately so that you can obtain additional guidance.
-They have years of experience helping clients who have been through your similar circumstances.
+They have years of experience helping clients who have been through similar circumstances.
 Indeed, it is important to understand a brief overview of five DUI defenses that are commonly used.

 In the United States, the U.S. Constitution prohibits police officers from pulling over or stopping individuals without reasonable suspicion.
 A police officer has reasonable suspicion, and therefore can legally pull a driver over if they reasonably suspect that the driver is engaging in illegal activity.
-For example, if a police officer is driving along and notices the car in front of them swerving in and out of their lane, then it is reasonable for the police officer to suspect that the driver is intoxicated and to briefly stop the driver in order to investigate.
+For example, if a police officer is driving along and notices the car in front of them swerving in and out of their lane, then it is reasonable for the police officer to suspect that the driver is intoxicated and to briefly stop the driver to investigate.
 However, if an Atlanta GA DUI lawyer can show that the arresting police officer pulled the defendant over without reasonable suspicion, then any evidence that the police acquired from the illegal stop will not be admissible in court.
 If you can get most, or all, of the prosecution’s evidence thrown out there is a good chance that your DUI charges will be dismissed.